Starting a digital business during such difficult economic times can create a lot of uncertainty amongst new entrepreneurs.

 From business idea to business plan

-During the first stages of creating your digital business, you will perhaps speak to a mentor, accountacts, financial advisors, tech studios, growth agencies and banks which will ask you for your business plan, a document which contains the details of your idea, methods and processes.
+During the first stages of starting your digital business, you will perhaps speak to a mentor, accountants, financial advisors, tech studios, growth agencies and banks which will ask you for your business plan, a document which contains the details of your idea, methods and processes.
 A good business plan will include the following:

 - Company name